Spinal disease: Spina bifida

 Spina bifida is the most common defect impacting the Central Nervous System (CNS).
 The most common and most severe form of Spina Bifida is Myelomeningocele.
 Individuals with Myelomeningocele are born with an incompletely fused spine, and therefore exposing the spinal cord through an opening in the back.
 In general, the higher the spinal lesion, the greater the functional impairment to the individual.
 Symptoms may include bowel and bladder problems, weakness and/or loss of sensation below the level of the lesion, paralysis, or orthopedic issues.
 Severity of symptoms can vary per situation.

 Cauda equina syndrome

-Cauda equina syndrome is a rare syndrome that effects the spinal nerves in the region of the lower back called the cauda equine (Latin for "horses tail").
-Injury to the cauda equine can have long lasting ramifications for the individual.
+Cauda equina syndrome is a rare syndrome that affects the spinal nerves in the region of the lower back called the cauda equine (Latin for "horses tail").
+Injury to the cauda equina can have long lasting ramifications for the individual.
 Symptoms include lower back pain, bladder disturbances, bowel dysfunction, and anesthesia or paresthesia between the thighs.
 In order to prevent progressive neurological changes surgery can be a viable option.
+CT scans, myelograms, and MRIs are used to diagnose cauda equina.

+Management

+Surgery is the best treatment option for those who have CES.
+If left untreated, patients might develop paralysis and bladder incontinence.
+Moreover, the timing of the surgery is crucial, but it is unknown as to when the best time to have it done is.
+When it comes to timing, it really depends on when the patients' symptoms first arise.
+Most patients start considering surgery when the symptoms such as bladder incontinence, bowel movement issues, limb weakness, and pain first begin.
+The most common surgical procedure is a laminectomy, with microdiscectomies and discectomies also being options.
+With the lack of research regarding this spinal disorder, however, it is unclear as to when the best time have the operation is.
+One study shows that overnight versus daytime lumbar decompression surgery does not have much significance in terms of complications.
+However, those who do have overnight surgery are more likely to suffer from complications.